anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 ### 5.4.7 Securing Kubernetes Dashboard
 The Kubernetes dashboard is a webapp for managing your cluster.
-It is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
-Thus, there are a lot of tutorials on how to do this.
+It is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster; a number of tutorials show how to do this.
 Unfortunately, most of them create a service account with very high privileges.
 This caused Tesla and some others to be hacked via such a poorly configured Kubernetes dashboard. ([Reference: Tesla cloud resources are hacked to run